How do you reach children in Namibia with the gospel? And beyond that, how do you teach them what it means to grow in Christ?

 We believe that the shoebox really excites the child, but does not necessarily change his or her character and lifestyle.
 Discipleship is a way of grounding new believers, without which many will fall away from the faith.
-It is the backbone of our faith, and it’s the only way to multiply the truth about Christ in the lives of His followers.
+It’s the backbone of our faith, and the only way to multiply the truth about Christ in the lives of His followers.
 Those who have questions should be allowed a platform to discuss them with mature Christian teachers.
 Discipleship produces a loving and lasting relationship with the Lord and with one another.

 4. How does your work connect people to local churches, and why is that so critical?

-We have noticed that once a child’s life has been changed, it is only a matter of time before the parents will also join the church.
-One example that has been reported is of Martha Urikos, Sunday school teacher of the Lutheran church Block E, Rehoboth, Namibia, who said that the parents of Carlos Uirab (age 12), Maria Witbeen (age 14), and Thando Schuster (age 11) came to the church asking what was being done with the children, because the children were now praying in the morning at home, something that never happened before.
+We noticed that once a child’s life has been changed, it is only a matter of time before the parents will also join the church.
+One example that has been reported is Martha Urikos, Sunday school teacher of the Lutheran church Block E, Rehoboth, Namibia, who said that the parents of Carlos Uirab (age 12), Maria Witbeen (age 14), and Thando Schuster (age 11) came to the church asking what was being done with the children because the children were now praying in the morning at home, something that never happened before.
 Parents who have experienced the change in their children are so moved by it that they are now availing themselves as volunteers, and they want other parents to experience the same joy and peace as they have.
 So many mothers are now becoming Sunday school teachers.

 5. What are some of the biggest needs you see?

-The biggest problem in our communities is broken homes and single parents.
+The biggest problem in our communities revolves around broken homes and single parents.
 Children are victims of sexual exploitation in every form.
 Many Sunday school teachers in Namibia are not literate in English and they find it difficult to fully understand and present the discipleship lessons.
 This requires continual follow-up training for teachers as well as regular visits to support and mentor them.
 The process of translating the TGJ material has started, but we still have a few languages that we need translations for.